09 Dec On Wide Tyres: Riding the Fatbike in the Alps

-During the lunch break, my colleague Benjamin, who works reception at the newly opened TUI BLUE PULSE Schladming, and I headed towards Ramsau am Dachstein.
+During the lunch break, my colleague Benjamin, who works reception at the newly opened TUI BLUE Schladming, and I headed towards Ramsau am Dachstein.
 The winding drive is a good prelude to what awaits us later that day, but more on that later.
 In the centre of a small village, we met with Michael Stix at Alpine Fatbike, the local provider for fatbike tours in the region.
 Michael greeted us and began his introduction to the bike with balloon tyres while clearing out the trailer behind his car.
 After picking out a matching helmet and adjusting the seat to the right height, the fun could begin.

 Thick shoes, maximum traction

 A ride on a Fatbike is mostly like riding on a standard mountain bike.
 At least on the first few metres on a paved path, we didn’t notice a difference.
 But as we turned onto the freshly groomed cross-country skiing trail, something became abundantly clear: nothing could easily throw these bikes off.
 We rode on packed and loose, shallow and deep snow with ease, as if it was asphalt.
 After a short time, we left the track and dealt with the first climb.